 A shipping container will require a specific minimum clearance depending on its length and the delivery trailer type.

 20ft Shipping Container

-60ft Straight Line Clearance: This applies to roads leading to the drop site as well as at the drop site itself.
-With a 20ft shipping container cargo, our truck and trailer will require at least 60ft straight line clearance to make a turn.
+100ft Straight Line Clearance: This applies to roads leading to the drop site and at the drop site itself.
+With a 20ft shipping container, our truck and trailer will require at least 80ft straight line clearance to be able to unload the unit.

 14ft Vertical Clearance on the Road: Roadways leading to the drop-off site should be free of any overhanging obstacles with a minimum of 14ft vertical clearance at all times.

 12-14ft Width Clearance.